S2E/s2e-old/docs/BuildingS2E.rst

 To compile in Debug mode, use ``make all-debug``.
 The Makefile automatically uses the maximum number of available processors in order to speed up compilation.

-You can also build each component of S2E manually, as described in `Building the S2E Framework Manually <BuildingS2EManually.html>`_.
+You can also build each component of S2E manually.
+Refer to the Makefile for the commands required to build all inidividual components.

 Updating S2E
 ============